fo-am/iAllotment-app/Documents/CIforIphoneBlogPost.md

 ```

 ## navigate to the ios folder

-## do a build (need to be on a mac)
-will this blog help? https://content.pivotal.io/blog/ios-continuous-deployment-with-teamcity-and-hockeyapp

-make sure the .ipa file is exported as a build artifact.
+open in Xcode.
+set signing to manual

-## create a dependent build that will deploy the .ipa to apple (using pilot maybe?)
+use fastlane to build and deploy the ipa file to Apple